IshantL/IntroductionToTypescript/README.md

 ## using tsconfig.json
 - create the fie in root and contains all the commands here.
 - to create a tsconfig file
+- check the description of tsconfg for more details

 ```
  tsc --init
  //to run